andf-crl/docs/v2.0/configure-replication-zones.md

 Cluster | CockroachDB comes with a pre-configured `.default` replication zone that applies to all table data in the cluster not constrained by a database, table, or row-specific replication zone.
 This zone can be adjusted but not removed.
 See [View the Default Replication Zone](#view-the-default-replication-zone) and [Edit the Default Replication Zone](#edit-the-default-replication-zone) for more details.
 Database | You can add replication zones for specific databases.
 See [Create a Replication Zone for a Database](#create-a-replication-zone-for-a-database) for more details.
 Table | You can add replication zones for specific tables.
 See [Create a Replication Zone for a Table](#create-a-replication-zone-for-a-table).
 Index ([Enterprise-only](enterprise-licensing.html)) | The [secondary indexes](indexes.html) on a table will automatically use the replication zone for the table.
-However, with an enterprise license, you can add distinct replication zones for secondary indexes.
+However, with an [enterprise.license](cluster-settings.html#setting-enterprise-license), you can add distinct replication zones for secondary indexes.
 See [Create a Replication Zone for a Secondary Index](#create-a-replication-zone-for-a-secondary-index) for more details.
 Row ([Enterprise-only](enterprise-licensing.html)) | You can add replication zones for specific rows in a table or secondary index by [defining table partitions](partitioning.html).
 See [Create a Replication Zone for a Table Partition](#create-a-replication-zone-for-a-table-or-secondary-index-partition-new-in-v2-0) for more details.

 ### For System Data